 Crystal balls are made by painstakingly cutting, grinding and polishing natural quartz into the spherical shape.
-Sometimes these spheres are a yard wide, and weigh a 1000 pounds or more.
+Sometimes these spheres are a yard wide, and weigh a thousand pounds or more.
 The original crystal may weigh a ton or more.
-These large clear quartz crystals are found all over the world from time to time, but they are rare.
+Large clear quartz crystals are found all over the world from time to time, but they are rare.

 The artisans who work on the big spheres may put in a thousand hours of work to get it right- perfectly round and highly polished.
 Pure quartz crystal balls open up your personal powers when you attune to them through intuition, meditation and imagination.
 They are used for sensing the past, present and future.
 They are also valuable as energy healing tools.

 Crystal balls (spheres, globes, orbs) are carved out of large quartz crystals.
 The original crystals are hexagonal (six-sided) single points that may be eroded, rounded, or broken in the ground or tumbled in a river.
 A few crystal balls are cut from the junction of 2 or more crystals, and show unusual striations (parallel lines) and rainbow colors inside.
 Usually, some 80% to 90% of the original crystal is cut away to utilize the clearest part for the final sphere.
 Typically, the original rough stone thus weighs close to 10 times the weight of the finished object.
 The cut-away parts are used to carve smaller crystal shapes or small spheres.